tammyk7/auction-mvc/java/hydra-training-modules/Module_2_Replicated_state_machines_and_distributed_consensus/Module 2.md

 - Log replication
 - Aeron Cluster

+## What is consensus?
+Consensus refers to the process by which a collection of nodes reaches a consistent state regarding a given value.
+A consensus algorithm would be the implementation of this process of achieving consensus.

+### Why do we need consensus?
+Consensus enables fault tolerance in distributed systems by ensuring that every node agrees on a common value or state, even in the presence of errors and failures.
+If a node goes down, you can be assured that another node is running with the same state prior to the crash.
+This potentially enables you to resume your application as normal or at the very least reduce system downtime.

+### What are some consensus algorithms that I can use?
+There are two widely used consensus algorithms for distributed systems, Paxos and Raft.
+However, we will only be discussing Raft as this relates specifically to Aeron and Hydra.

+### What is Raft?
+Raft was created to be a more clear and simple alternative for algorithms like Paxos.
+It divides nodes into leader, follower, and candidate roles and uses leader election and log replication to ensure consistency and fault tolerance.

 ## Event-driven, event-sourced, command-sourced and command-query responsibility segregation (CQRS) architecture

 An event is something that has happened in the system.
 When an event happens, it can trigger specific activities